Pair of scales

 Style keywords: Watercolor, Illuminated, Shaded, Semi-circular and Outlined in the field tincture.

-Classification: Video, Catalogue, Heraldic document, Created and Socioeconomic.
+Classification: Coat of arms, Created and Socioeconomic.

 Bearer: ANPC.